eccenca/cmem-plugin-shapes/cmem_plugin_shapes/doc/shapes_doc.md

 **<a id="parameter_doc_prefix_cc">Fetch namespace prefixes from prefix.cc</a>**

-Attempt to fetch namespace prefixes from prefix.cc instead of from the local database.
-If this fails, fall back on local database.
-Prefixes defined in the Corporate Memory project will override prefixes defined in the external database.
+Attempt to fetch the list of namespace prefixes from https://prefix.cc instead of using the local database.
+If this fails, fall back on the local database.
+Prefixes defined in the Corporate Memory project will override prefixes defined in the database.

-WARNING: Enabling this flag reveals information to an external service.

 **<a id="parameter_doc_ignore_properties">Properties to ignore</a>**